cramshaw/LunchBooking/README.md

 to populate the database.

 It should be possible to `cd` into frontend and server.
 In there run `yarn` to install all packages and then `yarn start` to start both applications.
 You will need to set up and create a MySQL database and change the connection settings in `server/index.js` before loading the sql dump as above.

+Once the application is running, visit http://localhost:3000 in your browser.